Loading map…

 Key Details

-- Visa must be used to enter Japan within 3 months of issuance
+- Single entry; you must enter Japan within 3 months of issuance

 - Once in Japan, you may stay up to 6 months